 - BEST IN TECH: Ozeri 3x 44-inch Tower Fan with Bluetooth

 - BEST BLADELESS DESIGN: Air Choice 43-inch Bladeless Tower Fan

 - BEST VALUE: COSTWAY 40-inch LCD Tower Fan

 - BEST OSCILLATION COVERAGE: Airvention X01A Oscillating Tower Fan

 Before making a purchase, consider the following factors to choose the best tower fan for your needs.

 Looking to cool down your home with a tower fan?
-Here are our top three picks for the best tower fan, based on consumer reviews and expert opinions.
+Here are our top five picks for the best tower fan, based on consumer reviews.

 1. BEST OVERALL: Pelonis 40-Inch Oscillating Tower Fan ($76.69)